bermi/genetic/README.md

 import genetic, { Genetic } from "https://deno.land/x/genetic@v1.0.4/mod.ts";
 ```

-State your problem.
+State your problem by implementing the [`Problem interface`](https://github.com/bermi/genetic/blob/92649a8b9724b780e74ebfc34d9229f95a1402c2/types.ts#L180).
 In this case we'll solve the one max problem (the hello
 world of genetic algoritms).
 Our goal is to maximize the number of ones on a
 bitstring.